Are you looking for a new fishing boat? Can’t decide which one is more close to your ‘dreamboat’? If yes, then I am here to help you pick one.

 Comfort

 A multi-species boat is all about comfort.
-Due to the large console windscreens and this boat’s high sidewalls, you rarely end up with wet clothes.
+Due to the large console windscreens and this boat’s high sidewalls, you rarely get wet clothes.

 More Seating Room